ycrichard/cheatsheet/README.md

 # cheatsheet
-save for various languages or tools.
+Collections for various languages or tools.